| Subscribe for news

 Building facades constructed from aluminium composite panels (ACPs) may present a risk in the case of fire.
 The ACPs on many existing buildings are unlikely to be judged non-combustible under Australian Standard 1530.1.
 However, this is not to say buildings are not compliant with Building Code of Australia (BCA) as this will depend on certification of the ACP material, or the degree of fire retardant in the ACP core and other fire engineering factors in the building’s design and operation.

-• The final stage is procurement of a fire safety engineer’s opinion on the suitability or otherwise of the ACPs based on requirements outlined in the Building Code of Australia (BCA) and any remedial action required which in our experience rarely comprises complete removal of the façade but may entail alternative fire safety or engineered solutions.
+The outcome of the material assessment assists Certified/Accredited Fire Safety Engineer’s to conduct a Risk Assessment and formulate an opinion on the suitability or otherwise of the ACPs based on requirements outlined in the Building Code of Australia (BCA) and any remedial action required which in our experience rarely comprises complete removal of the façade but may entail alternative fire safety or engineered solutions.

 Our customers have taken the initiative to assure themselves of ACP façade compliance across their portfolios, undertaking best practice risk management, assisting with tenant engagement and expediting insurance renewals.